GNSSOEM/UM980_RPI_Hat_RtkBase/README.md

 + RTFM

 ## Two phase installation:
 + ./install.sh -1 for part of installation without receiver
++ Connect the GNSS receiver to the Raspberry Pi
 + ./install.sh -2 for part of installation with receiver

 ## main feature, added to RtkBase